 You’ve heard so much about how they’re terrible for your health, but many people have conflicting opinions on how they affect ketosis.

 Before I answer the question, first you need to understand the different types of sweeteners.
-Ruled.me has an excellent post highlighting all of the different kinds of sweeteners.
+The types of sweeteners available on the market can be categorized under two main buckets.

 After experimenting with all kinds of sweeteners, I noticed that artificial sweeteners and sugar alcohols always had some sort of side effect on me.
 While they’re still zero to low calorie, and shouldn’t have a major affect on your weight loss journey, I would still consume them in moderation.Some of the common side effects that I have noticed: